kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 An Ethereum ÐApp (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.

+## Warning

+This is under development - the contract may be replaced with a new one.

 ## What does it do?

 The Ether Throne awaits you.
 It can be yours for a price - here are the rules as enforced by the contract: